jiongtj/Learning-CDF/README.md

 # Learning-CDF: Learning Conjugate Direction Fields for Planar Quadrilateral Mesh Generation

-This repository contains the implementation for the paper:
+This repository contains the implementation for the paper：
 Learning Conjugate Direction Fields for Planar Quadrilateral Mesh Generation.